Center for Academic Excellence & Innovation (CAEI)

 The Learning Centers provide tutoring in English, math and the sciences as well as in a wide range of other undergraduate subject areas.

 Do I need to prepare for a tutoring session?

 Yes, please come to all tutoring sessions with an assignment you've already started and with clear directions (preferably written instructions) from your instructor about the requirements of your assignment.

 Make a good effort to get as far as you can with your assignment before meeting with your tutor.
 Think about the issues you'd like your tutor to address during the tutoring session.
 The more prepared you are, the more you will get out of your tutoring session.

 What should I do if I miss or am late to a tutoring session?

-If you cannot keep an appointment, please call the Learning Center at which your appointment is scheduled as soon as possible.
+If you cannot keep an appointment, please call the Learning Center at which your appointment is scheduled as soon as possible to reschedule your appointment.
 The tutor will probably not be able to hold your spot if you are late.